Deeplite/deeplite-torch-zoo/README.md

         batch_size=BATCH_SIZE,
     )
 ```
+The list of all available object detection datasets can be found [here](docs/OBJECT_DETECTION.md/#datasets).

 > **_NOTE:_**  As it can be observed the data_loaders are provided based on the corresponding model (`model_name`).
 Different object detection models consider inputs/outputs in different formats, and thus the our `data_splits` are formatted according to the needs of the model (e.g. for SSD or YOLO detection models).